angasan/RedditScraper-SlackBot/README.md

 # Reddit Scraper and Slack Bot

 This project extracts reddits from the Reddit API, processes them to get a sentiment score and posts them on your slack together with the sentiment score!
+All of it is put together using Docker.

 To be more exact, I'm:
 1. Scraping reddits about Berlin from the Reddit API